 What many folks don’t realize is…

-Acoustic guitar is one the most sonically complex of all musical instruments.
+Acoustic guitar is one of the most sonically complex musical instrument of all.

 Because besides the actual notes…

 - your fingers squeaking the strings

 - your hand muting the strings

 While it’s not always necessary to record acoustic guitar to that degree of detail…it is necessary sometimes.